angang-li/data_science_notes/machine_learning/cnn.md

     <a href="https://www.codecogs.com/eqnedit.php?latex=p=\frac{f-1}{2}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?p=\frac{f-1}{2}" title="p=\frac{f-1}{2}" /></a>

+- Padding conventions

+  The most commonly used padding mode in CNN is "same" padding.

+  - Same padding preserves the height and width of the input images or tensors, which make designing a network architecture more convenient.
+  - For valid padding, the volume of the tensors would decrease substantially in neural networks with many layers, which can be dangerous to the network performance.
+  - In practice,it is recommended that you preserve the spatial size using same padding for the convolutional layers and decrease the spatial size via pooling layers instead.

 - Advantages of padding

   - (+) Allows you to use a CONV layer without necessarily shrinking the height and width of the volumes.
 This is important for building deeper networks, since otherwise the height/width would shrink as you go to deeper layers.